marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2022-11-24-Azure Cognitive Services.md

 **example: filename_en.TXT**

--  You have to upload 2 files : the text to be translated and the expected translation
+-  You have to upload 2 files : the text to be translated and the expected translation, for example:

 ![new translator](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/content%20custom%20dictionnary.jpg?raw=true)